 Optimal health requires eating a balanced diet and making sure you consume enough of the vitamins, minerals and nutrients required for wellbeing.
 We think of malnutrition as a visually clear, obvious condition – but it can also be an invisible problem, the slow erosion of our health from the inside thanks to a lack of the basic nutrients we need to stay healthy.

-Omega-3 is a complex biochemical, used by the body to fuel important physiological functions, and eating too little will certainly affect your health.
+Omega-3 is a complex biochemical (learn how Omega-3 influences sleep), used by the body to fuel important physiological functions, and eating too little will certainly affect your health.
 But let’s start at the beginning.

 What is omega-3 and why do you need it?